zhongzachary/apple-store-gallery/README.md

 However, there are two issues:

-1. The last two image names are in fact not useful to us.
-They are here because [Apple Grand Central]('https://www.apple.com/retail/grandcentral/') provides a 360-degree viewer.
+1. **The last two image names are in fact not useful to us.** They are here because [Apple Grand Central]('https://www.apple.com/retail/grandcentral/') provides a 360-degree viewer.
 This issue was not  occuring when I performed XPath search using a browser.
 To solve this issue, see [Updating XPath](#Updating-XPath).
-2. More importantly, the actual link to the image file is in fact not embedded in corresponding html element.
+2. More importantly, the **actual link to the image file is not embedded** in corresponding html element.
 The solution is discuss in [Finding the Links](#Finding-the-Links)

-### Updating XPath
+#### Updating XPath

-Since we want our XPath query to locate only those images that we care about, we will use the following the locate the image names in the main container:
+Since we want our XPath query to locate only those images that we care about, we will use the following the locate the image names in the main container (yes, they look ugly, but they can get precisely what I want):

 ```xquery
 //section[contains(@class,"section-store-summary") or contains(@class, "section-hero")]//figure[not(contains(@class, "360") or contains(@class,"loading"))]/@class